claire-hsiung/Covid-19-Data-Visualization/README.md

 * Ontario has also reduced testing, impacting the numbers shown on this project

 ### Data Source
-The data used has been obtaine from the City of Toronto's Open Data resource
+The data used has been obtained from the City of Toronto's Open Data resource